Jerome Powell: Legal and investment banking

-In 1979, Powell moved to New York City and became a clerk to Judge Ellsworth Van Graafeiland of the United States Court of Appeals for the Second Circuit.
-From 1981 to 1983, Powell was a lawyer with Davis Polk & Wardwell, and from 1983 to 1984, he worked at the firm of Werbel & McMillen.
+After law school, Powell moved to New York City and spent two years as a law clerk to Judge Ellsworth Van Graafeiland of the U.S. Court of Appeals for the Second Circuit.
+He then entered private practice at the law firm Davis Polk & Wardwell before moving to the firm of Werbel & McMillen in 1983.

-From 1984 to 1990, Powell worked at Dillon, Read & Co., an investment bank, where he concentrated on financing, merchant banking, and mergers and acquisitions, rising to the position of vice president.
+From 1984 to 1990, Powell worked at investment bank Dillon, Read & Co. (later acquired by UBS), where he concentrated on financing, merchant banking, and mergers and acquisitions, rising to the position of vice president.

 Between 1990 and 1993, Powell worked in the United States Department of the Treasury, at which time Nicholas F. Brady, the former chairman of Dillon, Read & Co., was the United States Secretary of the Treasury.
 In 1992, Powell became the Under Secretary of the Treasury for Domestic Finance after being nominated by George H. W. Bush.
 During his stint at the Treasury, Powell oversaw the investigation and sanctioning of Salomon Brothers after one of its traders submitted false bids for a United States Treasury security.
-Powell was also involved in the negotiations that made Warren Buffett the chairman of Salomon.
+Powell was also involved in the negotiations that made Warren Buffett the chairman of Salomon Brothers.

 In 1993, Powell began working as a managing director for Bankers Trust.
-He left in 1995 after the bank suffered irreparable reputational damage when some complex derivative transactions caused large losses for major corporate clients.
+He left in 1995 after the bank suffered reputational damage when some complex derivative transactions caused large losses for major corporate clients.
 He then went back to work for Dillon, Read & Co.
-From 1997 to 2005, Powell was a partner at The Carlyle Group, where he founded and led the Industrial Group within the Carlyle U.S. Buyout Fund.
-After leaving Carlyle, Powell founded Severn Capital Partners, a private investment firm focused on specialty finance and opportunistic investments in the industrial sector.
+From 1997 to 2005, Powell was a partner at the Carlyle Group, where he founded and led the Industrial Group within the Carlyle U.S. Buyout Fund.
+After leaving Carlyle, Powell founded Severn Capital Partners, a small private equity firm focused on specialty finance and opportunistic investments in the industrial sector.
 In 2008, Powell became a managing partner of the Global Environment Fund, a private equity and venture capital firm that invests in sustainable energy.

 Between 2010 and 2012, Powell was a visiting scholar at the Bipartisan Policy Center, a think tank in Washington, D.C., where he worked on getting Congress to raise the United States debt ceiling during the United States debt-ceiling crisis of 2011.
 Powell presented the implications to the economy and interest rates of a default or a delay in raising the debt ceiling.
 He worked for a salary of $1 per year.